Q: Why Should I Spend Money Hiring A Criminal Lawyer – Can’t I Just Represent Myself?

 Q: I Know I’m Not Getting A Jail Sentence For What I Did, So Why Worry If I Get Convicted?

 A: First of all, one can never know for sure what a sentence will be.
-Certain crimes (such as domestic assault, impaired driving, or possession of child pornography) have become so politically charged that crown attorneys are often seeking jail sentences even against first offenders who come from solid backgrounds with productive jobs.
+Certain crimes (such as sexual assault, possession of child pornography, or drunk driving) have become so politically charged that crown attorneys are often seeking jail sentences even against first offenders who come from solid backgrounds with productive jobs.
 Even if the crown is not seeking jail in your circumstance, the consequences of a criminal record can be extreme.
 A criminal conviction can bar you from many fields of employment or cause you to lose a job you already have.
-Criminal records may also prohibit you from travelling to certain countries including the United States where they are particularly tough on Canadians even with decade-old records for minor drug offences.
+Criminal records may also prohibit you from traveling to certain countries including the United States where they are particularly tough on Canadians even with decade-old records for minor drug offences.
 Finally, a criminal record could have extremely serious immigration consequences if you are not a Canadian citizen.
 Adler Bytensky Prutschi Shikhman always advises non-citizens charged with a criminal offence to seek legal advice from a qualified immigration lawyer about the possible consequences to their status in Canada.

 Q: Why Should I Bother Hiring A Criminal Lawyer – My Real Estate Lawyer (Or Commercial / Corporate / Estates / Family / Etc.) Says She Can Take My Case?